PandaDB: Understanding Unstructured Data in Graph Database: Experiment and implementation

-When the semantic information is not cached, in Q1, PandaDB has about 3 orders of magnitude advantages over the native solution; in Q3, PandaDB is faster 10x than the native solution on average.
+When the semantic information is not cached, PandaDB has about three orders of magnitude advantages over the native solution for Q1; PandaDB is 10x faster than the baseline on average for Q3.
+For Q4, the native solutions failed to finish the query on all four datasets within the time limitation.
 Compared with Q1, Q3 and Q4, PandaDB has less performance advantage in Q2.
 The query optimization allows PandaDB to execute the query with fewer extraction operations.
 Actually, according to the optimization detailed in Section \ref{sec:optimization}, PandaDB filters the data according to the structured data and then filters the result by semantic information.
-But the native has to filter all the semantic information.
-While in Q2, both PandaDB and native solution need to extract semantic information of all the unstructured data in the database.
-So the performance differs little in Q2.
+But the native solutions have to filter all the semantic information.
+While in Q2, both PandaDB and the native solutions need to extract semantic information of all the unstructured data in the database.
+So the performance stands different in Q2.

-After pre-extraction and caching of the semantic information, we re-evaluate the overview performance.
-The results are shown in Figure\ref{fig:expr_overview-cached}.
-Over the four queries, PandaDB performs 100x to 1000x faster than the pipeline system.
+After pre-extraction and caching of the semantic information, we re-evaluate the overall performance, and the results are presented in Figure \ref{fig:expr_overview-cached}.
+We found that PandaDB performs 100x to 1000x faster than the native implementations without any optimization.
 As introduced before, extracting semantic information takes most of the time.
-While, in this case, the semantic information is pre-extracted and cached, it takes nearly no time to be obtained.
-So, the overhead cost influences the query time more.
-In the native solution implementation, data flow from a component to another costs much, especially when the data is large(unstructured data is also larger than structured data).
-While PandaDB executes the whole inner database, so PandaDB performs much better than the native solution.
+In the native solutions, data flow from one component to another costs much, especially when the data is large (unstructured data is also larger than structured data).
+However, PandaDB executes these queries in an optimization data pipeline based on the optimized data storage.
+This improves the native solution greatly in the experiment and production environment.